Being Baptized Means Gaining Salvation?

 Hello Sister Yang,

 Last week you bore witness for me regarding God’s work of judgment and cleansing of the last days.
 You quoted the Bible during your fellowshiping, and I was totally convinced by what you said.
 But there are still some things puzzling me.
-The Bible says, “He that believes and is baptized shall; but he that believes not shall be damned” (Mark 16:16).
+The Bible says, “He that believes and is baptized shall be saved; but he that believes not shall be damned” (Mark 16:16).
 After we start to believe in the Lord and are baptized then we are newly-created people in the eyes of the Lord and are qualified for in the kingdom of heaven.
 So why is God’s work of judgment and cleansing in the last days necessary?
 I really don’t understand this issue.
 Please fellowship what you can with me.

 Hello Sister Liu,